 Calculate the impact on an annual basis

-You'll only see the real value when you calculate it for a whole year:
+You'll only see real value by calculating for a full year:

 Formula: